-You can call intensity() on LEDs 1 and 2 but they can only be off or on.
+You can call intensity() on the other LEDs but they can only be off or on.
 0 sets them off and any other number up to 255 turns them on.

-3.5 The Switch, callbacks and interrupts
+The Switch, callbacks and interrupts

 The pyboard has 2 small switches, labelled USR and RST.
 The RST switch is a hard-reset switch, and if you press it then it restarts the pyboard from scratch, equivalent to turning the power off then back on.